Radhach9027/NetworkClient/README.md

 ### Creating a sample download request:
 * In order to achieve this, we need to create an endpoint and conform to NetworkDownloadRequestProtocol to it.
-* NetworkDownloadRequestProtocol is responsibilble for building the download request from the host app.
+* NetworkDownloadRequestProtocol is responsible for building the download request from the host app.
 * Creating an extension for FileManager to save the downloaded url to respective folder.

 ```